ShayanTalaei/StorySage/scripts/README.md

 2. When analyzing results:
    - Baseline experiments are identified by logs in `logs_*` directories
    - Our work is identified by logs in the main `logs` directory
    - Statistics are averaged across sessions and experiments

+3. When using `--session_id`, the same ID will be used for both interview comparisons and biography version to ensure consistency